 Phillips Lytle helps clients capitalize on the most advantageous mix of local, state and federal tax and other incentives available for their development.
 As a “Red Book” firm in public finance, we also offer counseling in all aspects of bond issues and other public finance transactions.
 Furthermore, the firm has a long-established reputation as a premier banking law firm whose clients include major financial institutions involved in lending to energy-related projects.

-We have one of the leading Land Use & Zoning law practices in New York.
+We are recognized for our leading Land Use & Zoning law practice.
 Our attorneys assist a variety of clients from local business owners and developers to FORTUNE 500 companies with special, restricted and conditional use permits, site plan reviews, area and use variances and rezonings.
 Our attorneys have participated in hundreds of environmental impact reviews pursuant to the State Environmental Quality Review Act (SEQRA).
 In fact, the firm has been recognized for six consecutive years by Chambers USA for excellence in environmental law.
 Over the years, we have facilitated numerous high-profile development projects.
-We’ve obtained government approvals and permits for hundreds of projects from more than 150 separate communities across New York and other states, including manufacturing plant expansions, telecommunications facilities, energy projects, residential projects, office buildings and retail operations, many of which were the subject of significant community opposition.
+We’ve obtained government approvals and permits for hundreds of projects, including manufacturing plant expansions, telecommunications facilities, energy projects, residential projects, office buildings and retail operations, many of which were the subject of significant community opposition.

 When necessary, our Energy attorneys collaborate with our Corporate, Banking and Environmental attorneys.
 This comprehensive approach to project management has produced significant results for many clients including: